 - Composite video RCA cable: A composite RCA is the most common option.
 They come with red, yellow, and white wires.
 The white and red cables transmit sound, while the yellow one focuses on transmitting the video data.
 The composite video is analog.
 The signal typically consists of 480i NTSC/576i PAL standard definition.
 So, you cannot use it for high-definition analog or digital video signals.

 - Component RCA cable: These are more complicated and are often used on HD TVs.
 They have three video lines colored red, green, and blue.
 These cables also have two audio lines, colored red and black or white.
-Due to the sophistication, they are capable of handling higher resolutions.
+Due to their sophistication, they are capable of handling higher resolutions.

-If needs be, you can always get a composite to component RCA converter to convert between these two types of cables.
+If needs be, you can always get a composite-to-component RCA converter to convert between these two types of cables.

 Digital coaxial cables and RCA cables are very similar except that digital coax is better-shielded and has a higher and constant impedance of 75 ohms.
 They are often used to transmit digital signals while common RCA cables are often used for analog signals.